jily16/ACMCodes/README.md

 # ACMCodes
-Dedicated to my dearest Miss Z, the girl without whom I wouldn't be the one who I am now.
+Dedicated to my dearest Miss Z, the girl bringing me love and happiness.

 AC code in several OJ website